pqml/kool-shell/README.md

 ### `sh.secretQuestion(question, testAnswer)`

-This is the same method as `sh.question`, with a hidden user answer.
+This is the same method as `sh.question`, with a hidden user answer. <br>
-All chars entered by the user will be replaced by `*`
+All chars entered by the user will be replaced by `*`. <br>
+This is useful if you want to make password inputs. <br>

 > _→  Return a promise that will be resolved or rejected depending on the return value of the testAnswer function._